Fiorello La Guardia: Public works

 La Guardia's admirers credit him, among other things, with restoring the economy of New York City during and after the Great Depression.
 He is given credit for many massive public works programs administered by his powerful Parks Commissioner Robert Moses, which employed thousands of voters.
 The mayor's relentless lobbying for federal funds allowed New York to develop its economic infrastructure.

 To obtain large-scale federal money the mayor became a close ally of Roosevelt and New Deal agencies such as the CWA, PWA, and WPA, which poured $1.1 billion into the city from 1934 to 1939.
-In turn he gave FDR a showcase for New Deal achievement, helped defeat FDR's political enemies in Tammany Hall (the Democratic party machine in Manhattan).
-He and Moses built highways, bridges and tunnels, transforming the physical landscape of New York City.
-The West Side Highway, East River Drive, Brooklyn Battery Tunnel, Triborough Bridge, and two airports (LaGuardia Airport, and, later, Idlewild, now JFK Airport) were built during his mayoralty.
+In return, he gave FDR a showcase for New Deal achievements and helped to defeat FDR's political enemies in Tammany Hall (the Democratic party machine based in Manhattan).
+La Guardia and Moses built highways, bridges and tunnels, transforming the physical landscape of New York City.
+The West Side Highway, East River Drive, Brooklyn Battery Tunnel, Triborough Bridge, and two airports (LaGuardia Airport, and, later, Idlewild, now JFK Airport) were all built during his mayoralty.

 In 1943, La Guardia saved the Mecca Temple on 55th Street from demolition.
 Together with New York City Council President Newbold Morris, La Guardia converted the building to the New York City Center of Music and Dance.
 On December 11, 1943, City Center opened its doors with a concert from the New York Philharmonic—La Guardia even conducted a rendition of "The Star Spangled Banner."